Kristina-hub/4001Y_Syllabus_Manager_Interface/README.md

 The advertiser will make sure Integrated Science students as well as other Western students know about this website, they will come up with a plan to make this widely known and widely used.

 ## Steps
-1. Use Slack for communication
-2. Meet once a week every Wednesday at 2:30pm over Zoom
+1. Use Slack for communication and meet once a week every Wednesday at 2:30pm over Zoom
-3. Create a UML diagram to plan out all of the classes and organization of the code
+2. Create a UML diagram to plan out all of the classes and organization of the code
-4. Draw a picture of what we would like the website to look like
+3. Draw a picture of what we would like the website to look like
-5. Use Python and GitHub to create the website locally
+4. Use Python and GitHub to create the website locally
-6. Use AWS to host the website externally
+5. Use AWS to host the website externally
-7. Presentation of the website during an in-person visit of the 1001X class
+6. Presentation of the website during an in-person visit of the 1001X class
-8. Ask WiSc students for feedback on how to change the website
+7. Ask WiSc students for feedback on how to change the website
-9. Ask Felix to send an e-mail to all WiSc Students with the link to the website
+8. Ask Felix to send an e-mail to all WiSc Students with the link to the website
-10. Post link to WiSc Facebook group chat
+9. Post link to WiSc Facebook group chat
-11. Post link to the private Facebook group called Western Integrated Science
+10. Post link to the private Facebook group called Western Integrated Science
-12. Post link to the public Facebook group called " "Must Knows" for courses at UWO
+11. Post link to the public Facebook group called " "Must Knows" for courses at UWO
-13. Post link to LinkedIn to reach a wider audience
+12. Post link to LinkedIn to reach a wider audience

 ## Deliverables
 1. UML diagram